-A debt lawyer is someone with the knowledge, credentials and skill to help someone struggling with debt sort through their financial troubles.
+A debt lawyer is someone with the knowledge, credentials and skill to help consumers struggling with debt sort through their financial troubles.
 Representing clients in cases against debt collectors is a form of consumer law, the branch dedicated to protecting consumers against unfair trade and credit practices.
-Debt lawyers serve as negotiators when dealing with debt-related problems, such as working with creditors, bankruptcy and lawsuits that people can face from credit card companies and other lenders and, when a client’s finances are beyond repair, file for bankruptcy.
+Debt lawyers serve as negotiators when dealing with creditors, filing for bankruptcy and lawsuits from credit card companies and other lenders and, when a client’s finances are beyond repair, file for bankruptcy.

 The CFPB says 70 million consumers were contacted by debt collection agencies in 2016 and about 17.5 million of them felt threatened by the call.
 Those people are seeking help from debt lawyers to fight back against aggressive debt collectors in court.
-If a debt collector is relentless in trying to recover money you owe but can’t afford to pay back, a debt lawyer is a good resource to understand your rights and provide a path to escape harassment or illegal tactics.
+If a debt collector is relentless in trying to recover money you owe, a debt lawyer is a good resource to help you understand your rights and provide a path to escape harassment or illegal tactics.

 Can a Debt Lawyer Help My Court Case?

-A debt lawyer is a useful tool if your debt lands you in court.
-Debt collectors can take consumers to small-claims court to recover money owed and win most of the cases because the consumer never appear in court or send a legal representative.
+A debt lawyer is extremely valuable if your debt situation causes you to go to court.
+Debt collectors can take consumers to court to recover money owed and win most of the cases because the consumer never appear in court or send a legal representative.

-With a debt lawyer, a consumer involved in a court case with a debt collector likely will be treated with more respect inside the courtroom and will have someone with expertise by their side.
-They can review the case and make compelling arguments to the judge in your favor.
+With a debt lawyer, a consumer involved in a court case with a debt collector should be treated with more respect inside the courtroom and will have someone with expertise by their side.
+The debt lawyer can make compelling arguments to the judge in their favor.

 Also, a debt lawyer can determine quickly whether any illegal methods are being used by debt collectors to recover money.
 This is especially useful if you have experienced harassment or threats from debt collectors.
-A debt lawyer can help you prepare a lawsuit against a debt collector who has broken laws about when and how they contact you and if they made false or threatening statements to you.
+A debt lawyer will help you prepare a lawsuit against a debt collector who has broken laws that range from illegal contact to false or threatening statements.